-Rape allegations in Massachusetts constitute some of the most serious accusations and bring some of the harshest of charges.
+Rape allegations in Massachusetts constitute some of the most serious accusations and bring some of the harshest charges.
 When the stakes are as high as they are after you have been accused of any form of rape, you cannot afford to put your case in the hands of just any attorney.
 Attorney Brad Bailey has the experience and know-how to provide you with the aggressive legal protection that your case will require.

 If you are convicted of rape, you may face charges as heavy as: